nagydani/seedling/seed/README.md

 ### Computation Literals

- * `'` (pronounced *"tick"*) followed by a word places a reference to its interpreter mode behavior onto the data stack.
+ * `'` (pronounced *"tick"*) followed by a word places a reference to its interpret mode behavior onto the data stack.
  * `'id` (pronounced *"tick-id"*) places a reference to the empty (identity) computation onto the data stack.